 Oh the wonderful gardening activities these kids were up to.
 The adults were giggling too!

-We watched and listened and then hurried back here to give you some of these ideas to try in your garden with your kids.
+We watched and then hurried back here to give you some of these ideas to try in your garden with your kids.
 Hurry now, you're already a few minutes late because of sitting at the computer reading this.
 Into the fresh air you go; gather up the ankle-biters and enjoy these gardening activities for kids.

 Was that a chortle I heard from the veggie patch?

 Follow Building a no dig garden — but child's size.
 This is a particularly good family gardening activity because a small garden can be built and planted in less than an hour, depending on size and materials used.